Hylozoic/hylo-frontend/README.md

 NEW_RELIC_LICENSE_KEY=foo
 ```

-### Development server
+### Asset server

-Start it with `npm run start`, then visit `localhost:3001`.
-It watches changes to the Javascript and CSS files under `src`, and creates/updates the "bundle" files named `bundle.js` and `bundle.css` in the `dist/` directory.
+Start it with `npm run start`.
+It watches changes to the Javascript, CSS, and HTML files under `src`, and creates output files in `dist`, which it serves at `localhost:3001` by default.
+You don't access it directly; the [hylo-node](https://github.com/Hylozoic/hylo-node) app will proxy requests to this server as necessary.

-It serves files in `dist/` and proxies all other requests to the "upstream" server. (see `Proxy behavior`)

 #### Live Reload

-Install [Live Reload browser extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) and turn it on for the
-localhost:3001 page by pressing the livereload button that was added to the toolbar next to the URL.
+Install [Live Reload browser extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) and turn it on for the browser tab in which you're doing development work by pressing the button that was added by the extension.

-Once installed and turned on for the page, it will automatically reload your page after you make any changes
-to the code.
+Once installed and turned on for the page, it will automatically reload your page after you make any changes to the code.

-### Proxy behavior

-Requests that start with `/noo` are proxied to the Node API.
-Set its location with `--upstream`.

-e.g.: `grunt dev --upstream localhost:1337`, aliased as `npm run dev`

 ### Deploying